Reindeer-ski/reindeer/README.md

 Reindeer is a one-stop solution for all your dapp notifications!
 Not only push notifications, but also email, Discord, and Telegram!!

 Indexing `notify` events on Avalanche, Reindeer.ski will notify you when a new notification event is published by your favourite dapps.
+Publishers can use their private keys to sign the notifications, and Reindeer.ski will verify the signature and send the notification to the intended recipients!

 We provide a simple API to register your users and send notifications to them.